BradNeaderhiser/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?
-##
-## The average pattern of activity shows that peak movement in the morning as seen
-## in StepsThruDay.png.
-The peak average is at 8:35 with 206 steps
+## The average pattern of activity shows that peak movement in the morning as seen in StepsThruDay.png.
+The peak average is at 8:35 with 206 steps.

 ## Imputing missing values
 ## There were 2304 missing data points out of 17568 data points (16 of 122 days).
-## Imputed missing data with average steps for the time interval.
+Imputed missing data with average steps for the time interval.
-##
-## The imputation has little effec on the data as the distribution of total steps per day
-## is similar in shape as seen in StepsPerDayImputed.png.
-The mean remained at 10766.19 ## while one of the imputed days became the median at 10766 also. (small but
+## The imputation has little effec on the data as the distribution of total steps per day is similar in shape as seen in StepsPerDayImputed.png.
+The mean remained at 10766.19 while one of the imputed days became the median at 10766 also. (small but insignificant shift)
-## insignificant shift)

     message("Indicator table for rows with steps data missing (TRUE = missing)") t <- table(is.na(activityData$steps))